Key Takeaways: Preventing Your Tattoo from Turning Green

 While all tattoos will naturally fade over time, investing in a quality tattoo and practicing proper care can significantly prolong their vibrancy.
 By choosing a skilled tattoo artist and using high-quality ink, individuals can avoid premature color changes and the need for frequent touch-ups.
 While it is impossible to completely stop the aging process, these measures can help tattoos retain their beauty for a longer duration.

-Q: Why do tattoos turn green or blue over time?
+Q: Why does black ink turn green or blue over time?